firozkhan18/technologies-notes/All-In-One.md

 - **Hashing** is a critical mechanism that enables fast data retrieval by converting keys into hash codes, which dictate their storage locations.
 - Both `Hashtable` and `ConcurrentHashMap` leverage this concept but differ in their synchronization and collision resolution methods, with `ConcurrentHashMap` designed for better concurrency in multi-threaded environments.

-- Thanks for your patience!
-Let’s simplify the diagram without using unsupported comments or annotations.
-Here’s a revised version of the Mermaid diagram that clearly represents the internal structure of a `Hashtable` and `ConcurrentHashMap` without the use of comments.

 ### Revised Mermaid Diagram

 ```mermaid